Sparse Probit Linear Mixed Model: Empirical Analysis and Applications

 The observed performances of the methods depend on the varying level of sparsity of the data: if the true linear effect is sparse, sparsely regularized models should be expected to work better.
 The opposite can be expected from models that include all features in a dense way, such as GP classification.
 These models are good when the true effects are dense.
-Our plot indeed reveals this tendency. $\ell_1$-norm regularized probit regression performs well for small $k$, whereas GP classification works well for large $k$.
-CPR and CPR-MAP outperform both methods, because they contain both a dense kernel as well as a sparse linear effect.
+Our plot indeed reveals this tendency. $\ell_1$-norm regularized (sparse) Probit regression performs well for small $k$, whereas GP classification works well for large $k$.
+The Probit-LMM and its MAP approximation outperform both methods, because they contain both a dense kernel as well as a sparse linear effect.
 Interestingly, even though the LMM-Lasso also has a sparse effect and a dense kernel, its performance is not very compelling on our experimental dataset.
 This may be explained by its output being continuous (and not binary), and therefore not well suited for classification tasks.

-We also compared the runtimes accross different methods, shown in Fig.~\ref{fig:time_bio_toy}.
-CPR and uncorrelated probit regression have an approximately constant runtime in all scenarios whereas the latter is around $2.5$ times faster.
-As expected, the runtime of CPR-MAP lies between the other methods and slightly decreases in the more dense scenarios.
-It can be considered a cheap alternative to CPR , but predicts slightly worse.
+We also compared the runtimes across different methods, shown in Fig.~\ref{fig:time_bio_toy}.
+The Probit-LMM and Probit regression have an approximately constant runtime in all scenarios whereas the latter is around $2.5$ times faster.
+As expected, the runtime of Probit-LMM MAP lies between the other methods and slightly decreases in the more dense scenarios.
+It can be considered a cheap alternative to the Probit-LMM, but predicts slightly worse.

-Finally, we analyzed the importance of the $\ell_1$-norm regularizer in CPR and compared it against a model that is $\ell_2$-regularized.
+Finally, we analyzed the importance of the $\ell_1$-norm regularizer in the Probit-LMM and compared it against a model that is $\ell_2$-regularized.
 We generated an artificial data set with $k=10$ non-zero features and tried to recover these non-zero feature weights with both algorithms.
 Fig.~\ref{fig:toy_sparsity} shows the results of this analysis.
 The blue solid line represents the truly non-zero weights, while the green dots show our estimates when using $\ell_1$-norm (left) and $\ell_2$-norm (right) regularization on $w$, respectively.
-We observe that the $\ell_1$-norm regularized probit model finds better estimates of the linear weight vectors that were used to generate the data.
+We observe that the $\ell_1$-norm regularized Probit model finds better estimates of the linear weight vectors that were used to generate the data.